rclone

 🔗 Required Propagation Flags#

-from the host into the DUMB container, the bind mount must include mount propagation flags to allow sub-mounts (e.g., /mnt/debrid/riven
+When mounting a path like /mnt/debrid from the host into the DUMB container, the bind mount must include mount propagation flags to allow sub-mounts (e.g., /mnt/debrid/riven, /mnt/debrid/decypharr, etc.) to be visible OUTSIDE the container.

-✅ Recommended Flag: :rshared
+✅ Recommended Flag: :rshared#

 Example: